daleyj1205/daleyj1205.github.io/README.md

 This was a project that I conducted for my class: Introduction to Machine Learning for Physical Sciences.
 I predicted CVD risk as measured by the California Office of Environmental Health Hazard Assessment using several variables, all from the California Environmental Screening 4.0 dataset.
 Read my full report [here!](assets/Spatially_Predicting_CVD_CA.pdf)

 ### Career Aspirations and Resume
+In my career, I aim to futher pursue my interests in remote sensing and geospatial science.
+Throughout my time as an undergraduate at UCLA, I have gained a deep understanding of spatial data analysis techniques.
+From courses ranging from UAV Field Methods in Geography to Computer Science in C++, I have explored the entire lifecycle of geospatial data, from primary source capture to web application implementation.
+In the future, I imagine myself

 ***